-These regulations shall be liberally construed and applied to promote their underlying purpose of protecting the public's health.
+These regulations This regulation shall be liberally construed and applied to promote their underlying its purpose of protecting the public's health.

-1.0 State of Delaware Medical Marijuana Code
+1.0 1.3 State of Delaware Medical Marijuana Code

-These regulations shall hereby be known as the "State of Delaware Medical Marijuana Code."
-23 DE Reg.
-667 (02/01/20)
+These regulations This regulation shall hereby be known as the "State of Delaware Medical Marijuana Code."
+Code".